alpluspluss/cdgnx/README.md

 A minimal code generation library featuring lightweight, high level IR, x86-64 backend with simple extensible design and zero dependency.

+> [!!INFORMATION]
+> This project will not get continued as it is made for learning purposes

 ## Usage

 ```cpp